A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Double Machine Learning

+Throughout this Element, the primary estimand is the CME function $\theta(x)$, where $x$ indexes a single moderator $X$.
+Identification and estimation rely on nuisance functions $\eta_0(V)$ defined on the full covariate set $V=(X,Z)$.
+These components include the propensity score $\Pr(D=1\mid V)$, outcome regressions $\E[Y\mid D=d,V]$, and, depending on the setting, additional conditional moments such as variances or density derivatives.
+In applications with many covariates or strong nonlinearity, parametric and semiparametric specifications may be too rigid to approximate $\eta_0$ accurately.
+Flexible learners, such as random forests (RF), neural nets (NN), histogram gradient boosting (HGB), address this by reducing functional-form assumptions, but they typically converge more slowly and depend on regularization to control complexity.
+Regularization reduces variance but induces bias in nuisance estimates; a naive plug-in approach can therefore destroy the $\sqrt{n}$-rate needed for asymptotic normality and valid inference for $\theta(\cdot)$ \citep{chernozhukov2018double,semenova2021debiased}.

+Double/debiased machine learning (DML), also called ``double machine learning'' or ``orthogonalized machine learning,'' provides a formal framework for using machine learning nuisance estimates while preserving $\sqrt{n}$-inference.
+The modern DML framework is developed in \citet{chernozhukov2018double} for fixed-dimensional parameters and extended by \citet{semenova2021debiased} to function-valued targets such as the CME.
+In its canonical form, DML proceeds in two stages.
+In the first stage, one estimates the nuisance functions using flexible methods with sample splitting and cross-fitting, so that nuisance fits are obtained on training folds and evaluated on separate holdout folds.
+In the second stage, one constructs a Neyman-orthogonal score (or ``signal'') using these cross-fitted nuisance estimates and solves the associated moment condition to obtain the parameter of interest.
+Orthogonalization targets regularization bias, while cross-fitting mitigates overfitting bias; together they yield $\sqrt{n}$-consistent, asymptotically normal estimators under mild rate and regularity conditions \citep{chernozhukov2018double}.

+When the estimand is a function rather than a scalar, an additional smoothing step is required.
+After forming orthogonal signals, we recover $\theta(x)$ by projecting the signal onto a basis in $X$ whose dimension may grow with the sample size, paralleling the smoothing step introduced earlier but now applied to cross-fitted orthogonal pseudo-outcomes \citep{semenova2021debiased}.
+Conceptually, orthogonality and cross-fitting handle nuisance estimation and remove first-order bias, while the final projection ``collapses out'' the remaining covariates $Z$ and returns the CME as a function of $X$.

-The remainder of the chapter unfolds as follows: first, we introduce the key components of the general DML framework, allowing \(\theta_0 \in \Theta\) to be either a finite-dimensional vector or an element of an infinite-dimensional function space.
-Next, we examine causal models of CME under various scenarios, including the interactive regression model (IRM) for binary treatments and the partially linear regression model (PLRM) for continuous treatments.
-We then elaborate on constructing Neyman-orthogonal score functions, employing cross-fitting procedures, and implementing smoothing techniques within these causal models.
-We illustrate how to implement these estimators with empirical examples from political science.
+The remainder of the section proceeds as follows.
+We first introduce the general DML setup and its key ingredients—orthogonality, high-quality nuisance learning, and cross-fitting—allowing $\theta_0$ to be either finite-dimensional or function-valued.
+We then specialize to CME estimation under the interactive regression model (binary treatment) and the partially linear regression model (continuous treatment), detailing how orthogonal scores and cross-fitting are implemented in each case and how the final smoothing step recovers $\theta(x)$.
+We conclude with empirical illustrations using the \texttt{interflex} package.